BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 ### Running a Simple Program

-Within your JavaScript console, type the following code and then press the `ENTER`key.
+Within your JavaScript console, type the following code and then press `ENTER`.

 ```js
 console.log("Hello JavaScript!");